oughtinc/mosaic/README.md

 ![](screencast.gif)

-This is an alpha version with bugs, missing features, and usability issues.
+This is an alpha version with bugs, missing features, and usability issues (some visible in the screencast above).

 ## Setup